 So what all do I get if I join?

 Over-the-shoulder, repeat-after-me, always-up-to-date video training.
 Go at your own pace.
-Access anywhere, from any device.
-Private Facebook group where you can ask questions, barter or partner with other members, share wins, and get support 24/7/365.
+Access anytime, anywhere, from any device.
+Private Facebook group where you can ask questions, barter or partner with other members, share wins, and get round-the-clock support.
 Live weekly calls.
 Recordings of all previous calls.
 Interviews.
 Case studies.
 Lifetime updates.
 Our custom anyone-can-do-it website builder.
 Our hands-free phone system.
 Tracking numbers for nearly any area code you go into.
 Outsource any step to our team.
 Done-for-you closing, if you need it.
 Invites to meetups and live events.

 What does it cost and is there a guarantee?